 The lowa Talent Bank enhances the ability for members of all under-represented populations to be a formal part of the civic decision-making process.
-In FY2022:
+The Talent Bank currently has 14,327 users.
+In FY2023:

-- 1,345 lowan were able to apply to serve on appointed boards and commissions through the Talent Bank - 715 applicants were women - 57 lowans were matched with mentors to learn more about public service commissions, and communicate their interest and qualifications.
-This innovative tool also allows government officials to easily connect with those individuals who have interests and talents needed on local boards and commissions.
+- 1,745 lowan were able to apply to serve on appointed boards and commissions through the Talent Bank - 745 applicants were women - 41 lowans were matched with mentors to learn more about public service

 The Talent Bank can be found at https://talentbank.iowa.gov.
-It allows any lowan to examine how and where they can serve on appointed government boards and
+It allows any lowan to examine how and where they can serve on appointed government boards and commissions, and communicate their interest and qualifications.
+This innovative tool also allows government officials to easily connect with those individuals who have interests and talents needed on local boards and commissions.